AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 Unsupported source constructs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There are a few language constructs that |gcvins| doesn't handle properly.
+There are a few language constructs that |gcvins| doesn't support.
 The tool emits a warning when it encounters such cases and the corresponding code is not instrumented.
-Source coverage obligations are still emitted, so the unsupported constructs will appear as ``not covered`` in the report.
+Source coverage obligations are still emitted, and the unsupported constructs will be reported in a separate ``Undetermined_Coverage`` category, to differentiate them from actual coverage violations.

 The list of unsupported constructs is as follows: